benbrastmckie/.config/README.md

 ### Extras

-Optionally, you can install `zoxide` which will help you move around in the terminal:
+Optionally, you can install `zoxide` which will help you move around in the terminal with less friction:

 ```
 brew install zoxide
 ```

-If brew has any trouble recognizing paths inside fish, you can run the following:
+If `Homebrew` has any trouble recognizing paths inside `Fish`, you can run the following:

 ```
 /opt/homebrew/bin/brew shellenv >> ~/.config/fish/config.fish # Ensures that brew paths are recognised inside fish